mjfusa/m365-roadmap-copilot-connector/README.md

 - Press <kbd>F5</kbd>, follow the sign in prompts
 - When prompted, click on the link in the console to perform the tenant-wide admin consent
 - Wait for all tasks to complete
-- In the web browser navigate to the [Search & Intelligence](https://admin.microsoft.com/#/MicrosoftSearch/Connectors) area in the Microsoft 365 Admin Center
+- In the web browser navigate to the [Copilot Connectors](https://admin.microsoft.com/#/copilot/connectors) area in the Microsoft 365 Admin Center
 - A table will display available connections.
-Locate the **M365 Roadmap RSS** connection.
+Locate the **Microsoft 365 Roadmap** connection.
 In the **Required actions** column, select the link to **Include Connector Results** and confirm the prompt
 - Navigate to [Microsoft 365 Copilot](https://m365.cloud.microsoft/chat)
 - Using the search box on top, search for: `What are the latest Microsoft 365 roadmap items?`.
 You should see the following result: